the-turing-way/the-turing-way/book/website/community-handbook/consistency/consistency-language.md

 (ch-consistency-language-hr)=
 ## Hard Requirements

-The checks that deal with _The Turing Way's_ language include:
+The hard checks that deal with _The Turing Way's_ language include:

 (ch-consistency-language-hr-grammar)=
 ### Check 1: Ensure correct grammar and a consistent tone across the book